kordejong/ruminations/documentation/index.md

 of the code, the layout of the code, the naming conventions used in the code, etc. Why is this the case?
 Because each model developer individually makes decisions about these matters while implementing their model, based on their preference, experience and the set of tools they use.
 The problem with this is that it makes it harder than necessary to collaborate with each other.
-Using similar conventions and coding practices make it easier for us all to understand each other's code.
+Using similar conventions and coding practices makes it easier for us all to understand each other's code.
 For some of the conventions and practices good guidelines exist.
 We think it is a good thing when model developers know about these, hence this document.